-What are the electrical characteristics of the PICAXE (e.g. operating voltage range etc.)?
-The electrical characteristics of the PICAXE microcontroller is dependant upon the base PIC microcontroller that is programmed with the PICAXE bootstrap code to create the PICAXE microcontroller.
+- What are the electrical characteristics of the PICAXE (e.g. operating voltage range etc.)?
+The electrical characteristics of the PICAXE microcontroller is dependent upon the base PIC microcontroller that is programmed with the PICAXE bootstrap code to create the PICAXE microcontroller.
 Therefore see the Microchip datasheet (from www.microchip.com) for the appropriate microcontroller characteristics.
-The lowest recommeded operating voltage from these datasheets is 3V (Note this is the 'operating voltage' only.
+The lowest recommended operating voltage from these datasheets is 3V (Note this is the 'operating voltage' only.
 You may require a higher voltage (minimum 4.5V recommended) whilst doing the actual serial download from the computer to ensure accurate memory programming of the chip).

-Does the PICAXE set the watchdog timer fuse?
+X2 parts are also available in special 1.8V to 3.3V variants. - Does the PICAXE set the watchdog timer fuse?
 Yes, the watchdog timer is set and used within a number of commands such as sleep and nap.
-The user cannot alter it's settings.

-Does the PICAXE set the power-up timer fuse?
+The user cannot alter it's settings. - Does the PICAXE set the power-up timer fuse?
 Yes.